joyfully3334/square-equations-solver-ded-pre/README.md

 Pretty simple programm to solve square equations.

+## Options

+--help       Display this information.
+--self-check Check tests from test.txt.
+--silent     Dont print welocme message.
+--parse      Use parsing version of programm.

 ## Fast build and run

 Make sure that you have `g++` before running.
-Then run in terminal theese lines of code one by one:
+Then run in terminal theese lines of code:

 ```bash
 git clone github.com/joyfully3334/square-equations-solver-ded-pre